jdillman-signia/dns/README.md

+This is a clone of https://github.com/wallacebrf/dns/tree/main.
+I have disconnected the repo so I can control what gets added to the block list.

 ### 1.)
 ASN LIST Block List
 I block the ASN address ranges of a large number of server rental companies as a lot of "bad actors" use these servers to perform port scans and brute force attacks.